eddiethedean/mock-spark/PYSPARK_FEATURE_GAP_REPORT.md

 **Generated:** 2025-10-16
 **Mock-Spark Version:** 2.6.0
-**PySpark Versions Analyzed:** 3.2.0, 3.3.0, 3.4.0, 3.5.0
+**PySpark Versions Analyzed:** 3.0.0, 3.1.0, 3.2.0, 3.3.0, 3.4.0, 3.5.0

 ---

 ## Executive Summary

-This report identifies PySpark features from versions 3.2-3.5 that are currently missing in mock-spark.
-Mock-spark provides excellent coverage of core DataFrame operations and SQL functions, but lacks some advanced features introduced in newer PySpark versions.
+This report identifies PySpark features from versions 3.0-3.5 that are currently missing in mock-spark.
+Mock-spark provides excellent coverage of core DataFrame operations and SQL functions, with **100% PySpark 3.2 API compatibility** achieved in v2.6.0, but lacks some advanced features and less commonly used functions from across all versions.

 ### Key Findings

-- **Total Feature Gaps Identified:** 19 (down from 35 in v2.4.0)
+- **Total Feature Gaps Identified:** 28 (includes 9 new gaps from PySpark 3.0/3.1 analysis)
 - **High Priority:** 2 features (specialized operations)
-- **Medium Priority:** 6 features (advanced features with moderate usage)
+- **Medium Priority:** 7 features (advanced features with moderate usage)
-- **Low Priority:** 11 features (specialized or streaming features)
+- **Low Priority:** 19 features (specialized, infrastructure, or rarely-used features)
 - **✅ Implemented in v2.6.0:** 16 major features (46 new functions)
+- **✅ Already Compatible:** 4 infrastructure/ecosystem features (type hints, PyPI, etc.)

 ### Current Coverage Strengths